Crypt212/obsidian-vault/MindMap/Software Engineering/Backend Development/Web Server.md

 ## Single-Tier Architecture (Single Server)

-- A single server is responsibl
+- A single server is responsible for handling and processing requests and serving web content.
+- Used for small websites.
+- Limited by scalability and